michal-kosinski/aws-ipv6-to-ipv4-translation/README.md

 ## Is it ready to solve your IPv4 exhaustion or overlaps problems?
 Well, it depends on whether you use managed container orchestration services like ECS/EKS or not.
 Also, it's not that easy to use if your IaC tool of choice is Terraform.
 ## The problem
-For some unbelievable reason (we're cloud-native, right?) you might end up without any free IP in your subnets.
+For some unbelievable reason (we're cloud-native, right?), you might have no free IPs in your subnets.
 Or you can't assign any additional CIDRs to the VPC.
-Or you must stop using overlapping pools and assign new sets of addresses to all existing AWS resources.
+Or you must stop using overlapping pools and assign new sets of addresses to all AWS existing resources.
 You're good to go if all your infrastructure is immutable, but still, some VPC-based resources like RDS, Amazon MQ, or ElastiCache are not so easy to move.
 Why not just use IPv6?
-It was designed to address exactly such a problem and we had dozen years to develop (cloud)infrastructure and (cloud)services to adopt it[13], right?
+It is designed to address such a problem precisely, and we had a dozen years to develop infrastructure and services to adopt it, right[13]?
 ## Familiar stuff
 We're all aware that the IPv6 pool can be assigned to AWS VPC and subnets since people were throwing rocks at dinosaurs.
-Some of us know that both ALB  and NLB can be deployed in dual-stack mode.
-At the end of 2021 IPv6-only subnets and EC2 instances were added[1] to that mix.
+Some of us know that ALB and NLB can operate in dual-stack mode.
+At the end of 2021, IPv6-only subnets and EC2 instances were added[1] to that mix.
 That gives us a seamless possibility to provide an ingress path from the IPv4 world to the IPv6.
 It is also clear that IPv6-only resources can talk to other IPv6 resources.
 ## Not-so-familiar stuff
-What if such a resource needs to communicate with an IPv4-only resource like RDS or some integration endpoint?
+What if a resource needs to communicate with an IPv4-only resource like RDS or some integration endpoint?
 That is where "IPv6 Addressing of IPv4/IPv6 Translators" comes in handy.
-RFC 6052 [4] defines how it works, and it's pretty old (2010).
-I didn't know such a mechanism exist till I read the "Let Your IPv6-only Workloads Connect to IPv4 Services"[3] article on the AWS news blog by Sébastien Stormacq (thanks!).
-In AWS it was implemented as **NAT64** and **DNS64** where 64 stands for six to four, not 64-bits :-) First, it was available only in the US regions[5] and lately made available in all regions[6].
+RFC 6052 [4] defines how it works, and is pretty old (2010).
+I didn't know such a mechanism existed till I read the "Let Your IPv6-only Workloads Connect to IPv4 Services" [3] article on the AWS news blog by Sébastien Stormacq (thanks!).
+In AWS, it was implemented as **NAT64** and **DNS64**, where 64 stands for six to four, not 64-bits :-) First, it was available only in the US regions[5] and made available in all regions[6].
 The connection process is as follows:
 * DNS query is sent to DNS64.
 * If no AAAA record is available then the IPv4 address from the A record is being encoded and the well-known IPv6 prefix **64:ff9b::/96** is added.
-* Connection is being routed to the NAT64 gateway because of the route table entry containing a well-known IPv6 prefix.
-It works similarly to the IPv4 NAT, but instead of using ports for connection mapping between two networks it uses hexadecimal/decimal conversion and prepends prefix.
+* The connection is routed to the NAT64 gateway because of the route table entry containing a well-known IPv6 prefix.
+It works similarly to the IPv4 NAT, but instead of using ports for connection mapping between two networks, it uses hexadecimal/decimal conversion and prepends prefix.
 ## What extra configuration is required?
 Few things:
 * If we already have VPC with IPv6 block assigned we need to create an IPv6-native subnet with DNS64 enabled.